Kraków, Poland – What you can fit into a long weekend!

 Day 4: Walk around the old town at your own leisure

-We arrived on the Friday evening and after checking into our hotel, we made our way into the old town and grabbed a few night-time shots of the incredible architecture and found an interesting bar for a few drinks!
+We arrived on a Friday evening and after checking into our hotel, we made our way into the old town and grabbed a few nighttime shots of the incredible architecture and found an interesting bar for a few drinks!